wp-plugins/google-maps-bank/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Google Maps Bank comes handy with  Markers, Polylines, Polygons, Layers, Directions, Advanced Settings.
-What else needed!
+Google Maps Bank comes loaded with high quality markers, ploygons, polylines, google map layers and advance settings.
+Best for creating a Custom Map!

 == Description ==

-**WP Google Maps Bank** is the simplest yet powerful plugin ever created for WordPress!
+**[WP Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** is the simplest yet most powerful plugin ever created for WordPress!

-Add a customized Google map to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
+Add a customized **Google Map** to your WordPress Posts/Pages quickly and easily with the supplied shortcode.

-While the lite version of Google Maps Bank allows you to create a Google map with markers, polylines and polygons, the Pro version allows you to do so much more!
+**[Google Maps Bank Lite Edition](http://tech-banker.com/products/wp-google-maps-bank/)** allows you to create upto 2 Google Maps with upto 5 Markers, 1 Polyline and 1 Polygon.

+Creating a **[Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** has been divided into 7 Steps making it very simple and understandable for a WordPress admin to quickly get done what is needed as per requirements.

+**[Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** Regular updates and simplicity of usage along with efficient functionality makes it a perfect choice for your wordpress site to have stunning look.

+**[Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** can be also upgraded to Premium Editions as and when required without loosing an existing data.

 **[Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)**